 You might also like...

 Appears as a VERY VERY conservative rhinoplasty.
 Maybe the discussions with your surgeon were not fully understood as to the planned surgery and anticipated results???
 Revision after 6 months is the next option.

 Pollybeak deformity and Inverted V

 Yes I think you are right.
-It definitley looks like a pollybeak deformity and a inverted.
-Unfortunatley this will get worse as time goes on.
+It definitely looks like a pollybeak deformity and an inverted.
+Unfortunately this will get worse as time goes on.
 You should seek a revision within 6 to 8 months post-op if you want to correct this problem.